pitr/aoc/README.md

 ## APL setup

 `⎕IO` is always assumed to be 0.
-Solutions developed iteratively in Sublime Text, using the Build system.
+Solutions developed iteratively in Sublime Text, using the Build system (see [demo here](https://www.youtube.com/watch?v=6Z7o6pRonoY)).

 Requirements: